AlexPatrichi/tryhackme-cybersecurity-training-log/README.md

 ## Purpose

 This portfolio shows my progression from foundational learning to applied skills.
 Each folder contains structured write-ups and notes from platforms like TryHackMe, labs, and personal projects.
-It is designed to demonstrate practical understanding and readiness for cybersecurity roles, and also serves as a hands-on exercise in using Git and GitHub for version control, collaboration, and documenting cybersecurity labs.

 It is designed to demonstrate practical skills and capability in cybersecurity roles, and also serves as a hands-on exercise in using Git and GitHub for version control, collaboration, and documenting cybersecurity labs.

 ---